 In a few short years ‘convergence’ has gone from just a buzzword, to a supposed fad, to now the new normal way of operating.
-This rapid shift in thinking has come about mainly because technological convergence is no longer a trend specific to the security industry, it now reflects a larger change in our society.
+The convergence of physical security and information security is no longer a trend specific to the security industry, it now reflects a larger change in our society.

 In short, security convergence is the merging of information security practices with physical security practices.
 When we live and work in a converged physical and digital world it’s all just ‘security.’

 No single set-in-stone converged security program exists.
 What makes sense to converge varies at each individual organization.
 At one business it may be as simple as introducing a daily standing meeting between infosec and physical security personnel.
 At another it might mean a top-to-bottom infrastructure overhaul.

 Up until just the last few years many had treated the online world as a separate ‘place’ from the physical world.
 But as more and more mobile and wireless technologies made their way into the enterprise and consumer markets that divide disappeared.

 As we’ve talked about a lot here, we’re now in the midst of an Internet of Things (IoT) revolution that’s making convergence the new normal.
 IoT security tools and threats are changing how we conduct our operations.
 That means while there’s a lot we need to consider today to keep our organizations secure, we can’t lose sight of what’s on the horizon.

 Here are 4 reasons why security professionals need to think about convergence initiatives for the long term.